To be is to do: Jean-Paul Sartre (French philosopher)

 Do-be-do-be-do: Frank Sinatra (um …. crooner)

 As you can see, I am being frivolous at the beginning of a new decade.
 I wanted to look back over the history of my profession.
-As this is a potted history – just my helicopter ride around the topic – I thought a light-hearted beginning would be OK.
+As this is a potted history – just my helicopter ride around the topic – I thought a light-hearted beginning would be best.
 Even so, I’d ask any readers to correct any errors of fact (not opinion).

 My joke does describe a context in which ‘small safe experiments’ can be devised and implemented.
 Effective experiments do things differently and we notice how the results alter our sense of who we are and what we are being.
 Before I run the risk of presenting the small, safe experiment as some new approach to therapy, let me mention Roger Bacon, a writer and thinker who lived between 1214 – 1292.
 He pointed out, even then, that “there are two ways of acquiring knowledge; one through reason, the other by experiment”.
 This attitude demonstrates that change, through experiment, has been around for centuries.
 In similar fashion, therapy has been evolving.